youssefKG/operating-system/readme.md

 ## shceduling queues

 - **Job Queue**: all the proceesses in the system.
-- **Ready Queue*: all the processes are residing in main memory and are ready and waiting to execute are kept on list
+- **Ready Queue** : all the processes are residing in main memory and are ready and waiting to execute are kept on list
-- **Device queue**: the list of processes that wainting for particular I/O Device.
+- **Device queue** : the list of processes that wainting for particular I/O Device.

-A process is initialy put in ready queue it waits there until it is selected for execution, one the process is allocated the cpu is executing , one of several could occur:
+A process is initialy put in ready queue it waits there until it is selected for execution, one the process is allocated the cpu is executing , one of several events could occur:

 - the process could issue and I/O request and thene be palced in an I/O queue.
 - the process could create new child process and wait for the child's termination.